jstukema/SMART-MUSIC-DOCKER-APP/README.md

 # Running the code
 - docker-compose up -d --build
 - docker-compose up

-- docker ps #this is to see the containers that are running
+# This is to see the containers that are running
+- docker ps

+# This command is to log into the DB
 - docker exec -it imageName bash

+# To log into the server that holds the codes and NOT the db
+- alembic revision -m "create_main_tables"
+- alembic upgrade head

 - docker-compose exec databaseName
+- psql -U postgres
 - psql -h localhost -U postgres --dbname=postgres
 - generate SECRET_KEY: openssl rand -hex 32
-- alembic revision -m "create_main_tables"
-- alembic upgrade head